isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 **Optional**

-Dynamic Media Classic offers numerous predefined video encoding presets.
+Adobe Dynamic Media Classic offers numerous predefined video encoding presets.
 These predefined presets reflect the most common video encoding settings used today and are optimized for playback on target pages.

 However, if further customization is needed, administrators can create Video Presets to customize the size and playback experience of Videos to end users.
 Administrators can add and manage Video Presets from the Video Presets page available under **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Video Presets]** > **[!UICONTROL Single Encoding Presets]**.
 The Video Presets page offers options for adding, editing, deleting, and activating Video Presets.